Top prospect Volpe, 21, wins Yankees’ starting shortstop job

 Volpe is hitting .314 with three homers, five RBIs and a .417 on-base percentage in 17 Grapefruit League games.
 He has just 22 games of experience at Triple-A.

 Spring training started with Volpe, Oswald Peraza and holdover Isiah Kiner-Falefa competing for the everyday shortstop job.
-Kiner-Falefa was shifted into a utility role midway through camp.
+Kiner-Falefa was shifted into a utility role midway through camp, and Peraza was optioned to Triple-A Scranton/Wilkes-Barre on Sunday evening.

 “While certainly the performance was there, he killed it between the lines,” Boone said of Volpe.
 “All the other things that we’ve been hearing about showed up.
 There’s an energy he plays the game with, and an instinct that he has that is evident.
 He really checked every box that we could have had for him.
 Absolutely kicked the door in and earned his opportunity.”